debsouryadatta/context-ai/README.md

 - **Contextual Web Page Chat**: Chat with an AI assistant about the content of any webpage you're browsing
 - **Multi-Chat Support**: Create and manage multiple conversations with a convenient chat history interface
 - **Page Content Integration**: Toggle the ability to include current page content in your conversations for more contextual responses
+- **Search Tool Integration**: Enable Gemini's search grounding capability to provide more accurate and up-to-date information
 - **Theme Customization**: Switch between light and dark mode themes based on your preference
 - **Model Selection**: Choose between different Gemini AI models:
   - Gemini 2.0 Flash (default) - Faster response times